parisainthestars/adaptive-sparse-language-model/README.md

 This is not a production LLM runtime.
 It is a compact research prototype designed to test the main architectural idea in a controlled, CPU-friendly setting.

-## Relationship to the Reference Paper

-This repository is an independent research prototype inspired by the paper:

-**“Compressed-Sensing-Guided, Inference-Aware Structured Reduction for Large Language Models”**
-Andrew J. Kiruluta, 2026.

-The paper proposes a framework where compressed-sensing-style measurements are used to recover sparse, task-conditioned, and token-adaptive execution supports for large language models.
-It also discusses joint prompt compression, structured subnetwork selection, uncertainty-driven sensing, and hardware-aware sparse execution.

-This repository does **not** claim to be the official implementation of the paper and does **not** reproduce the full large-scale system described there.
-Instead, it implements a small PyTorch prototype that explores selected ideas from the paper in a controlled synthetic benchmark.

-The implemented prototype includes:

-- task-conditioned measurement banks,
-- token-level sparse support prediction,
-- structured masks over attention heads and feed-forward blocks,
-- prompt compression through learned token keep probabilities,
-- uncertainty-driven adaptive measurement budgets,
-- support-recovery metrics using synthetic oracle supports.

-The implementation is intentionally small and CPU-friendly.
-It should be understood as an experimental learning prototype rather than a production LLM compression system.

 ## Project Motivation